 On the other hand, parametric statistics would employ sample mean and sample standard deviation to estimate the values of µ and σ2, respectively.
-The model structure of nonparametric statistics is deduced from the observed data, as opposed to a specified priori.
-The term nonparametric itself implies that the number and nature of parameters are flexible, and not that they entirely lack parameters.
+The model structure of nonparametric statistics is deduced from the observed data instead of a specified priori.
+The term nonparametric itself implies that the number and nature of parameters are flexible and not that they entirely lack parameters.

 Types of Nonparametric Statistics

 There are two main types of nonparametric statistical methods.
-The first method seeks to discover the unknown underlying distribution of the observed data, while the second method attempts to make a statistical inference in disregard of the underlying distribution.
+The first method seeks to discover the unknown underlying distribution of the observed data, while the second method attempts to make a statistical inference regarding the underlying distribution.

 Kernel methods and histograms are commonly used to estimate the values of the parameters in the first approach.
-In contrast, the latter method involves testing hypotheses without the actual values of data but rather based on the rank ordering of the data.
+In contrast, the latter method involves testing hypotheses without the actual data values but rather based on the rank ordering of the data.